Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which accountability (role = outdated term) in Scrum is responsible for explaining the items of the Product Backlog?
+### Which accountability in Scrum is responsible for explaining the items of the Product Backlog?

 - [ ] The Developer.
 - [ ] The Requirements Engineer.